Israel gave US last-minute warning about drone attack on Iran, Italian foreign minister says at G7

 Tajani said the U.S. informed the G7 ministers that it had been “informed at the last minute” by Israel about the drones.
 “But there was no sharing of the attack by the U.S. It was a mere information.”

-Early Friday, Iran fired air defenses at a major air base and a nuclear site near the central city of Isfahan after spotting drones.
-They were suspected to be part of an Israeli attack in retaliation for Tehran's unprecedented drone-and-missile assault on the country last weekend.
+Early Friday, Iran fired air defenses at a major air base and a nuclear site near the central city of Isfahan after spotting drones, part of an apparent Israeli attack in retaliation for Tehran's unprecedented drone-and-missile assault on the country last weekend.

-The foreign ministers condemned Iran’s recent attacks against Israel, writing that “the G-7 supports the security of Israel.”
+In a communique following the three-day meeting, the ministers urged the parties “to prevent further escalation.”

-In a closing communique, the G7 ministers warned that they are prepared to impose new sanctions on Iran, and called for both sides to avoid escalating the conflict.
+The statement pledged support for Israel’s security and condemned “in the strongest terms” what the foreign ministers described as Iran’s “unprecedented attack against Israel of April 13-14, which Israel defeated with the help of its partners,” as well as the seizure of the Portuguese-flagged vessel MSC Aries in the Strait of Hormuz.

 "The G7 worked and will work for a de-escalation,” Tajani said in a closing press conference.
 He said that would include a de-escalation of tensions, followed by a cease-fire, liberation of hostages and aid to the Palestinian people.